sanskrit/raw_etexts_english/blogs/manasataramgini/2009-08-26_the-grahana-of-the-fourth-hero.md

 +++
-title = "The grahaNa of the fourthxa0hero"
+title = "The grahaNa of the fourth hero"

 +++
 We learned that the amAtya was caught up with completing the devotions